bgamari/ghc-wiki-import/ghci-debugger.md

   - Note that tyvars need renaming to avoid collisions.
 1. refine the type of the subterms (inductively) with the reconstructed type.

+### Compensating Wrapper Constructors

+Worker and Wrapper constructors are a potential headache.
+The arguments list gets extended with:

+- Existential Dictionaries
+- Type equality coercions (?)
+- Type Class dictionaries

+In addition, the types of the arguments may change too, but that is not a problem in our case.
+We always consider the processed types, not the original ones, since what we are going to find in the heap corresponds to the former.

+So to recap, all what is being done to compensate is drop the first (n - m) arguments where: n - \# arguments of the original constructor m - \# arguments of the wrapper constructor, if any, or worker constructor

 ### About handling suspensions in the interactive environment